guildai/guild.ai/pages/install.md

 ### CUDA and cuDNN

-To run the GPU enabled TensorFlow package, you must also install NVIDIA's CUDA cuDNN libraries for your system.
-Refer to the links below for more information.
+To run the GPU enabled TensorFlow package, you must also install NVIDIA's CUDA and cuDNN libraries for your system.
+Refer to the links below for help installing the libraries.

 - [CUDA Toolkit Download ->](https://developer.nvidia.com/cuda-downloads)
 - [NVIDIA cuDNN ->](https://developer.nvidia.com/cudnn)

 ### NVIDIA System Management Interface

-Guild uses the NVIDIA System Management Interface on GPU systems to collect GPU stats.
-This tool is optional as Guild will run without it.
+Guild uses the NVIDIA System Management Interface (`nvidia-smi`) on GPU systems to collect GPU stats.
+This tool is optional and Guild will run without it.
 However, to collect GPU stats on systems with one or more GPUs, ensure that `nvidia-smi` is available on your system.

 !!! note
     NVIDIA System Management Interface is typically installed with NVIDIA